Julian-Guillo/wildlife-observations-map/README.md

 2. **Expanding to Europe**
    - Preprocessing extended to include all European observations.
-   - Due to ShinyApps.io's 1GB bundle limit, full Europe-wide deployment was not possible.
+   - Due to ShinyApps.io's 1GB bundle and 10K file limit (dataset partitioned by species to allow much faster loads), full Europe-wide deployment was not possible.

 3. **Compromise: Selected European Countries**
    - Included some representative countries to demonstrate the app's functionality.